 Temperatures have dropped, leaves have fallen, holiday music is playing everywhere, and the city has begun to light up in festive colours - it’s all a sure sign that winter is on its way.
 Amidst holiday planning, it’s easy to forget the energy efficiency changes you can make for a winter-ready home.
-Thankfully, small changes can make a big difference to your electricity bill - and who doesn’t like some savings during this already expensive time of year?
-Here are 6 simple ways you can make that happen before winter officially sets in:
+Here are six simple ways you can make that happen before winter officially sets in:

 1. Give your furnace a little TLC

 Murphy’s Law will get you on this one if you forget - and nobody wants a furnace problem when the temperatures fall to -30°C. Now’s a good time to have your furnace serviced to ensure it is operating smoothly and efficiently - and remember to clean or replace your furnace filter on a regular basis.
 These are important habits to prevent build-up of dust and dirt and keep the furnace running at optimal energy efficiency.

 In the market to replace your furnace?
 Be sure to look for an energy-efficient model.